andreas-barnensbibliotek/moodstocks-phonegap-demo-app/android/README.md

-# Moodstocks PhoneGap plugin for Android
+# Moodstocks PhoneGap Demo for Android

 Moodstocks [PhoneGap](http://phonegap.com/) plugin for Android platform enables developers to embed Moodstocks scanner into a PhoneGap application.
 Along with the plugin we provide a sample application to help you get started.